Principles, Policies, and Procedures

 - Awards based exclusively on criteria other than demonstrated need (i.e. academic achievements, club memberships, community awards, etc.) may be made to students who do not other-wise qualify for financial assistance; however such awards must be considered as a resource in determining eligibility for need based awards.

 - Where need based funds are involved, the total amount of financial assistance offered to a student cannot exceed demonstrated financial need.
-The only exceptions to this restriction could be PLUS Loans as well as Unsubsidized Stafford Loans, all of which can be used to reduce the expected Family Contribution used to determine need.
+The only exceptions to this restriction could be PLUS Loans as well as Federal Direct Unsubsidized Loans, all of which can be used to reduce the expected Family Contribution used to determine need.

 - A student who needs financial aid is expected to apply for the Federal Stafford Loan as well as state grant assistance (note: undergraduates who are Pennsylvania residents must apply by May 1 of each year).